 *rates apply to in-person and online sessions

-There are several reasons that you may prefer to not use insurance for counseling services, which are explained in more detail below.
+I accept both in and out of network insurance benefits for some plans.
+I am an In Network provider for most BCBS plans and will file claims for you if desired.
+However, there are several reasons that you may prefer to not use insurance for counseling services, which are explained in more detail below.
 For many of these reasons, I am an Out of Network provider for most insurance plans.
 This means that I ask that you pay the full fee for services at the time of the session, and I provide you with a form that can be sent to your insurance provider for possible reimbursement of some or all of the session fee.
 I am also happy to eliminate this step for my clients by submitting this form to your insurance on your behalf, upon request.
-Depending on your current health insurance provider or employee benefit plan, it is possible for services to be covered in full or in part as many insurance plans offer out of network benefits.
+Depending on your current health insurance provider or employee benefit plan, it is possible for services to be covered in full or in part, as many insurance plans offer out of network benefits.
 Please contact your provider to verify how your plan compensates you for outpatient counseling services.